DevCard Concepts

 DevCard starts from the other end.

+Instead of screening faster, we make the evidence worth reading.
+Developers build a structured career record — real projects, real responsibility, peer-verified.
 When you post a role, DevCard scores every candidate across four dimensions.
 Not a single mystery number.
-Four distinct answers to four distinct questions — each backed by traceable evidence you can inspect.
+Four distinct answers — each backed by traceable evidence you can inspect.

 Direct Readiness